 The duration to study engineering in Malaysia is four years for the bachelor’s program.
 English is the medium of instruction followed in engineering schools across all major international private universities.
 The first year will have a number of common subjects between different engineering specialisations.
-As students progress to year two and three, their modules and subjects will become more specialised as per their field of choice.
-Students are sometimes allowed to switch from one engineering specialisation to another, but it will require approval from the University faculty and the relevant authorities in Malaysia.
+As students progress to years two and three, their modules and subjects will become more specialised as per their field of choice.
+Students can sometimes switch from one engineering specialisation to another, but it will require approval from the University faculty and the relevant authorities in Malaysia.

 Students who want to opt for program transfers to another University will usually need to prepare the transfer paperwork and start processing from their second year onwards to ensure all the paperwork and approvals are in place so the program transfer can be done.